tencent cloud

 Note:

-A red frame appears on the input source or layout being used for output, indicating that the input source or layout is in use in PGM.
+A red frame appears on the input source or layout that is currently being used for output, indicating that the input source or layout is in use in PGM.

 Once the stream is published to PGM, formal output and billing start.
-Closing the LVC console will not stop the live streaming or PGM output; in contrast, the LVC remains in operation and the billing continues.
+Closing the LVC console will not stop the live streaming or PGM output; the LVC will remain in operation and billing will continue.
 To stop the LVC, you need to manually turn off the PGM.

 2. Before publishing the stream, the system once again verifies whether to turn on the main monitor (PGM).